WooPayments provides your store with Apple Pay, which makes it easier for customers to checkout using Touch ID or Face ID on Apple devices.

 To ensure there isn’t a problem with your browser and device combination, try using the Apple Pay button on another website.
 You can try this demo, for example.

-If Apple Pay does not appear there either, there is likely not an issue with WooPayments itself, bur rather something about your device or browser is not configured correctly.
+- If Apple Pay does not appear on another site, there is likely not an issue with WooPayments itself.

 - The Apple Pay / Google Pay setting is enabled under Payments > Settings.

-- Your site is not in Dev Mode.
+- Your site is not in sandbox mode.

 - Your site is served over HTTPS.